 Cook on High for 4 hours or Low for 6-8 hours.
 Simples.

-What To Serve With Slow Cooker Sausage Casserole.
+What Do I Serve With Slow Cooker Sausage Casserole?

 It is usually 100 grams fresh pasta per adult.
 I have two young children so use 300 grams for our family of 4.